 Opt-out and object to our use of information about you

-Oracle offers multiple ways for you to opt out and object to our use of information about you:
+Oracle offers multiple ways for you to opt out of third party sharing or selling and object to our use of information about you:

 Please note that if you opt out using any of the first three opt out tools, you may still temporarily see interest-based advertising from Oracle Marketing & Data Clouds customers due to advertising campaigns from those customers already underway.
 However, you will be opted-out of all future advertising campaigns from customers that use the Oracle Marketing & Data Clouds.